Evaluation strategy: Call by address

+Semantically, this is equivalent to the C examples.
+As such, many authors consider call-by-address to be a unique parameter passing strategy distinct from call-by-value, call-by-reference, and call-by-sharing.

-Call by copy-restore
+Call by unification

-Call by copy-restore—also known as "copy-in copy-out", "call by value result", "call by value return" (as termed in the Fortran community)—is a special case of call by reference where the provided reference is unique to the caller.
-This variant has gained attention in multiprocessing contexts and Remote procedure call: if a parameter to a function call is a reference that might be accessible by another thread of execution, its contents may be copied to a new reference that is not; when the function call returns, the updated contents of this new reference are copied back to the original reference ("restored").

-The semantics of call by copy-restore also differ from those of call by reference, where two or more function arguments alias one another (i.e., point to the same variable in the caller's environment).
-Under call by reference, writing to one will affect the other; call by copy-restore avoids this by giving the function distinct copies, but leaves the result in the caller's environment undefined depending on which of the aliased arguments is copied back first—will the copies be made in left-to-right order both on entry and on return?

-When the reference is passed to the caller uninitialized, this evaluation strategy may be called "call by result".
+In logic programming, the evaluation of an expression may simply correspond to the unification of the terms involved combined with the application of some form of resolution.
+Unification must be classified as a strict binding strategy because it is fully performed.
+However, unification can also be performed on unbounded variables, so calls may not necessarily commit to final values for all its variables.

 Non-strict binding strategies

 Call by name

 Call by name is an evaluation strategy where the arguments to a function are not evaluated before the function is called—rather, they are substituted directly into the function body (using capture-avoiding substitution) and then left to be evaluated whenever they appear in the function.
 If an argument is not used in the function body, the argument is never evaluated; if it is used several times, it is re-evaluated each time it appears.
-(See Jensen's Device.)
+(See Jensen's device for a programming technique that exploits this.)

 Call-by-name evaluation is occasionally preferable to call-by-value evaluation.
 If a function's argument is not used in the function, call by name will save time by not evaluating the argument, whereas call by value will evaluate it regardless.
 If the argument is a non-terminating computation, the advantage is enormous.
 However, when the function argument is used, call by name is often slower, requiring a mechanism such as a thunk.